microsoft/pyright/README.md

 **Q:** What is the difference between pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?

 **A:** The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python Visual Studio Code plugin, and it is officially supported by a team of Microsoft engineers.
 It focuses on providing core editing capabilities such as auto-completion (including 3rd party libraries), code navigation, documentation, with syntax checking and some type checking capabilities.
-Pyright has some overlapping functionality but is focused entirely on providing fast syntax and comprehensive type checking for your own code base with some unique features such as more configurabilty, command-line execution.
+Pyright is focused entirely on providing fast syntax and comprehensive type checking for your own code base with some unique features such as more configurabilty, command-line execution.

 **Q:** What is the long term plan for pyright?